 - Total $71.38

-We later ordered groceries from Cornershop a few more times, I also shared a referral with my husband, and after we placed an order from his account, I got $20 off for my next order.
+We later ordered groceries from Cornershop a few more times.
+I also shared a referral link with my husband, and after we placed an order from his account, I got $20 off my next order.

 Please note that if some items are out of stock, they will suggest a replacement.